Harriet Dashnow

 About Me

-I'm an incoming Assistant Professor in the Department of Biomedical Informatics at the University of Colorado Anschutz Medical Campus (near Denver).
-I'm currently a bioinformatics postdoc in the Quinlan Lab at the University of Utah.
-I did my PhD research with Alicia Oshlack at the Murdoch Children's Research Institute and the University of Melbourne.
+I'm an Assistant Professor in the Department of Biomedical Informatics at the University of Colorado Anschutz Medical Campus (near Denver).
+Learn more about my lab and my research here: dashnowlab.org.
+I did my postdoc in the Quinlan Lab at the University of Utah and my PhD research with Alicia Oshlack at the Murdoch Children's Research Institute and the University of Melbourne.

 Research